rezwanx/l3-react-blocks-construct/README.md

 #### Enter the Project Key

 - Find your **Project Key** on your **Project Dashboard** and enter it when prompted.
-- The GitHub repository for **SELISE Blocks Construct** will now be cloned to your local machine.
+- The GitHub repository for **SELISE Blocks Construct** will now be cloned and installed on your local machine.

 #### Navigate to the Project Directory